Devrax/Butlermock/README.md

 # Status

+- [x] Interfaces
--[x] Interfaces -[x] Interfaces with nested interfaces/types -[ ] Interfaces that extends from other interfaces/types -[ ] Generic Interfaces -[ ] Generic
+- [x] Interfaces with nested interfaces/types
+- [ ] Interfaces that extends from other interfaces/types
+- [ ] Generic Interfaces
-Interfaces that extends from other interfaces/types -[ ] Primitive Type -[x] Type object -[x] Type with nested interfaces/types -[ ] Generic Type
+- [ ] Generic Interfaces that extends from other interfaces/types
+- [ ] Primitive Type
+- [x] Type object
+- [x] Type with nested interfaces/types
+- [ ] Generic Type